microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/permissiongrantpolicy-post-includes.md

 #### Request

 In this example, *all* delegated permissions for all client apps that are Microsoft 365 certified are included in the permission grant policy.
-Since having a verified publisher is a pre-requisite for an app to be considered Microsoft 365 certified, it is not necessary to explicitly require a verified publisher.
-Because all the other conditions from the [permissionGrantConditionSet](../resources/permissiongrantconditionset.md) were omitted, they will take their default values, which in each case is the most-inclusive.
+Since having a verified publisher is a prerequisite for an app to be considered Microsoft 365 certified, it isn't necessary to explicitly require a verified publisher.
+Because all the other conditions from the [permissionGrantConditionSet](../resources/permissiongrantconditionset.md) were omitted, they take their default values, which in each case is the most-inclusive.